hamed-farag/tune8/packages/api/ITUNES_API.md

 ## Overview

 The iTunes Search API integration provides endpoints to search for content across all media types in the iTunes Store using the official [iTunes Search API](https://developer.apple.com/library/archive/documentation/AudioVideo/Conceptual/iTuneSearchAPI/Searching.html).
+The API includes DynamoDB integration for storing and retrieving search results.

 ## Configuration